Accounts and Roles

 - Click edit next to the "Optional: Hosts" step at the bottom of the page.

 - Invite the co-host.
-Be sure to use the email they used to create their CS First account.
+Be sure to use the email the co-host used to create their CS First account.

 The co-host should

-- Log in to the CS First website using the same email you invited.
+- Log in to the CS First website (using the email that the host invited).

 - Visit their My Clubs page.